Pre-exposure Prophylaxis

 DEFINITION

-• Preexposure prophylaxis (PrEP) is the use of antiretroviral (ARV) drugs by HIV-negative individuals to prevent acquisition of HIV.
+• Preexposure prophylaxis (PrEP) is the use of antiretroviral drugs by HIV-negative individuals to prevent acquisition of HIV.

 There's more to see -- the rest of this topic is available only to subscribers.